Optimally Biased Expertise: Model

-The above can be modeled as a game played between a principal and a population of agents.
-In particular, let $\mathcal{A} \equiv \{ a_1, ..., a_N \}$ denote the set of actions and $\Omega \equiv \{ \omega_1, ..., \omega_M \}$ the set of states.
+Consider the following game between a principal (she) and a population of agents (all referred to as ``he'').
+Let $\Omega$ denote the finite set of states with a typical element $\omega$.
 The principal has a prior belief $\mu_p \in \varDelta(\Omega)$, where $\varDelta(\Omega)$ denotes the set of all probability distributions on $\Omega$.
-Every agent in the population has some prior belief $\mu \in \varDelta(\Omega)$, which is observable and verifiable, e.g., due to the reputation concerns (i.e., agents needing to publicly establish a particular stance on the broad policy question for sake of earning, and subsequently capitalizing on, a specific reputation).\footnote{To clarify, we work with a model of non-common prior beliefs about $\omega$, and we take this assumption at face value.
-Such settings are not uncommon in economic theory (see \cite{morris1995common,alonso2016bayesian,che2009opinions} for some examples).
-It is well known (see \cite{aumann_agreeing_1976} and \cite{bonanno_agreeing_1997}) that agents starting with a common prior can not commonly know that they hold differing beliefs.
-We allow the agents to have heterogeneous prior beliefs, and, thus, to ``agree to disagree''.
-While it may be possible to replicate our results in a common-prior model with asymmetric information, such a model would feature signaling concerns (e.g., an agent learning something about the principal's information about the state from the fact that he was chosen for the job, and the principal then exploiting this inference channel).
-We prefer to abstract from such signaling and simply assume non-common priors from the start.} In what follows, we refer to an agent according to his prior belief.
-Let $\mathcal{M} \subseteq \varDelta(\Omega)$ denote the set of prior beliefs of all agents in the population.\footnote{For most of the results we assume that the population of agents is rich enough to represent the whole spectrum of viewpoints: $\mathcal{M} = \varDelta(\Omega)$.}$^,$
+Every agent in the population has some prior belief $\mu \in \varDelta(\Omega)$.\footnote{To clarify, we work with a model of non-common prior beliefs about $\omega$, where agents ``agree to disagree''.
+This and other assumptions are discussed in Section \ref{sec:disc}.} In what follows, we refer to an agent according to his prior belief.
+Let $\mathcal{M}$ denote the set of prior beliefs of all agents in the population.
+We assume throughout that the population of agents is rich enough to represent the whole spectrum of viewpoints: $\mathcal{M} = \varDelta(\Omega)$.

+The principal needs to select an agent $\mu \in \mathcal{M}$, to whom a given decision problem is delegated.
+Let $\mathcal{A}$ denote the finite set of actions available in the decision problem, with a typical element $a$.
+The selected agent would need to choose an action, $a \in \mathcal{A}$.
+Prior to making this decision, the selected agent can acquire additional information about the realized state.
+We assume that the agent can choose any signal structure $\phi: \Omega \to \varDelta(\mathcal{S})$, which prescribes a distribution over signal realizations $s \in \mathcal{S}$ for every state $\omega \in \Omega$, where the signal space $\mathcal{S}$ is fixed but arbitrarily rich.
+We further use $\sigma : \mathcal{S} \to \varDelta(\mathcal{A})$ to denote the agent's choice rule that maps signal realizations to a distribution over actions.